NoriSte/reactjsday-2019-testing-course/book/jest-101/running-jest.md

 npm ERR!
 Test failed.
 See above for more details.
 ```

-this time jest finds the file _test.js_ but the command fails with the error `Your test suite must contain at least one test.`
+this time Jest finds the file _test.js_ but the command fails with the error `Your test suite must contain at least one test.`